javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

     }
     ```

-The more subtle difference is when they are actualy created by the JavaScript engine.
+The more subtle difference is *when* a function is created by JavaScript engine.

-**Function Expressions are created when the execution reaches them and are usable since then.**
+**Function Expression is created when the execution reaches it and is usable since then.**

-That's kind of obvious.
-Once the execution flow passes to the right side of the assignment `let sum = function` -- here we go, the function is created and can be used (assigned, called etc) from now on.
+Once the execution flow passes to the right side of the assignment `let sum = function…` -- here we go, the function is created and can be used (assigned, called etc) from now on.

 Function Declarations are different.

-**Function Declarations are usable in the whole script/code block.**
+**Function Declaration is usable in the whole script/code block.**

-In other words, when JavaScript *prepares* to run the script/code block, it first looks for Function Declarations in it and creates the functions.
+In other words, when JavaScript *prepares* to run the script or a code block, it first looks for Function Declarations in it and creates the functions.
 We can think of it as an "initialization stage".

-And after all Function Declarations are processed, it actually executes it.
+And after all Function Declarations are processed, the execution goes on.

 As a natural effect, a function declared as Function Declaration can be called earlier than it is defined.